vycke/proxidb/README.md

 A `proxy` based wrapper around the IndexedDB API to facilitate simple `async` and `await` style coding practices.

+**NOTE**: This is a very limited package for basic usage.
+If you want more control, I suggest use [idb](https://github.com/jakearchibald/idb).

 ```js
 import { idb } from "proxidb";